WebAssembly/bulk-memory-operations/proposals/bulk-memory-operations/Overview.md

 once.

 Initialization takes place bytewise from lower addresses toward higher addresses.
-A trap resulting from an access outside the source data segment or target memory only occurs once the first byte that is outside the source or target is reached.
-Bytes written before the trap stay written.
+When a trap resulting from an access outside the source data segment or target memory occurs, partial initialization does not take place.

 (Data are read and written as-if individual bytes were read and written, but various optimizations are possible that avoid reading and